-JSI has been active in Ethiopia since 1994, when we began efforts to improve and increase access to family planning services through the USAID-funded Family Planning and Logistics Management (FPLM) Project.
+JSI has been active in Ethiopia since 1994, when we began efforts to improve and increase access to family planning services through the USAID-funded Family Planning and Logistics Management Project.
 Since then, JSI has fully supported the Federal Ministry of Health and Regional Health Bureaus in their quest to improve the health of all people across Ethiopia.

-JSI has also been instrumental in the development of Ethiopia’s health supply chain through the USAID | DELIVER PROJECT, which has worked with the Federal Ministry of Health, the Pharmaceuticals Fund and Supply Agency (PFSA), and Regional Health Bureaus (RHBs) since 2003.
-JSI has provided nationwide support to improve the availability of essential medicines, diagnostics, contraceptives, vaccines, and consumable supplies in public health facilities and improved supply of all public health commodities through the Integrated Pharmaceutical Logistics System (IPLS).
-Ethiopia is at the forefront of innovation for immunization supply chain management; JSI is assisting PFSA and the FMOH to integrate vaccines, injection devices and related immunization commodities into the IPLS information and distribution systems.
-JSI has also been PFSA’s primary partner in developing and deploying a locally developed health commodity management information system (HCMIS) within PFSA’s network of distribution points across the country, and at over 500 large health facilities.
+JSI was instrumental in assisting the government to design its community health approach through the Health Extension Program (HEP) and train a large community health promoter cadre of over 252,000 volunteers (called the Women’s Development Army).
+JSI’s support was critical in the development of Ethiopia’s health supply chain through the USAID | DELIVER PROJECT, which worked with the Federal Ministry of Health, the Pharmaceuticals Fund and Supply Agency (PFSA), and Regional Health Bureaus (RHBs).
+JSI provided nationwide support to improve the availability of essential medicines, diagnostics, contraceptives, vaccines, and consumable supplies in public health facilities and improved supply of all public health commodities through the Integrated Pharmaceutical Logistics System.
+In 2015, JSI supported Ethiopia to transition management of its vaccine supply chain from the Federal Ministry of Health to the PFSA, creating a new model for how vaccines moves through the system.